Everest by the Numbers: 2025 Edition

 Everest – An Insatiable Allure

-As the previous discussion shows, the number of summits has increased since 1992 when Adventure Consultants Rob Hall and Gary Ball guided four paying members to the summit, the beginning of widespread commercialization.
-David Breashears guided Dick Bass in 1985 and gets credit for starting the entire industry of commercializing Everest.
+As the previous discussion shows, the number of summits has increased since 1992 when Adventure Consultants Rob Hall and Gary Ball guided four paying members to the summit, which began widespread commercialization.
+David Breashears guided Dick Bass in 1985 and got credit for starting the entire industry of commercializing Everest; others followed quickly, including Kari Kobler, Kolbler and Partner and Todd Burleson, Alpine Ascents International.

 Everest from Pumori